ghorbanzade/sloth/About.md

 It consists of 8 Arduino boards as wireless sensor platform, one Raspberry Pi as a sink node, a cloud-hosted API engine, and a static website that allows authorized users to monitor your activities in real-time.
 Sloth is written in C, Java, PHP and AngularJs.
 It uses a powerful multi-threaded classification algorithm, mostly written in Java, to recognize user activities and log them to a remote server where they can be queried by authorized users.

-Are you impressed?
-Learn more about how to [get started](https://github.com/ghorbanzade/sloth/wiki/Getting-Started) with Sloth!